angband/angband/docs/hacking/compiling.rst

 need to have sqlite3's headers and libraries installed (on Debian and Ubuntu, the libsqlite3-dev package and its dependencies provides those).
-If using CMake, pass -DSUPPORT_STATS_FRONTEND=ON to cmake to get the statistics front end and support for the debugging commnands related to statistics; like builds with configure that use --enable-stats, that requires sqlite3.
+If using CMake, pass -DSUPPORT_STATS_FRONTEND=ON to cmake to get the statistics front end and support for the debugging commands related to statistics; like builds with configure that use --enable-stats, that requires sqlite3.
 With CMake, you also have an the option to only include support for the debugging commands related to statistics:  pass -DSUPPORT_STATS_BACKEND=ON to cmake and either do